 We are born with a bubbling curiosity and a gnarly self-belief.
 Children want to take things on, they launch in to things gutsily, they try, they fail, they try again.
 But by the time we are adults loads of us are scared of failure, unsure of ourselves.
 It’s as if we have a loving “Ooh!
 Watch out!
 It’s a bit high for you!” whistling around our minds…

 Almost every time I go to the playground I see it.
-A parent warning their kid; it’s too big/ fast/ old for them.
+Overprotective parents warning their kids; it’s too big/ fast/ old for them.
 (Parents should spend far more time on Twitter, ignoring their scallywags, letting them do whatever they want.)

 I’m also baffled by the way adults endow words upon a child’s activity.
 Ramona rode a massive horse last week for her third birthday and at least three grown ups since have said “Gosh!
 Was it scary?!”
 She wasn’t frightened at the prospect of riding a horse this time as she had no reason to be.
 However the next time she goes to ride one she might very well be.
 (I truly don’t mean to be unkind, it is nice they showed interest but we must watch the words we use when interacting with children- let them choose their own adjectives, eh?)